 Q: I'm looking at the picture, it looks like a regular keyboard.
 What's the big deal?

-It's only about 3mm, but that is a big difference when you are trying to sightread and not want to watch your hands.
+It's only about 3mm, but that is a big difference when you are trying to be able to sightread, rather than watching your hands.

 And the black keys are a little longer, that's all.